The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Appendix

-\emph{Claim.} The correlation between \(Y^*\) and \(X_2\) is dependent on the correlation between \(X_1\) and \(X_2\).
+\emph{Claim.} The correlation between \(Y^*\) and \(X_1\) is dependent on the correlation between \(X_1\) and \(X_2\).

 \begin{proof}[Proof sketch] Throughout the proof sketch, there are places where we have simplified the argument by considering statistics to be fixed parameters (not an unreasonable approximation under large sample sizes where Slutsky's Theorem holds (Slutsky 1925)).
+Breaking down each part of the correlation between \(Y^*\) and \(X_1\), we compute both \(cov(Y^*, X_1)\) and \(var(Y^*).\)